neo-y/korean_l2_writing_data_collection/README.md

 ## Description
 This repository contains source code for the web-based data collection project to gather writing data of beginner Korean learners.

+### Purpose of the project
+The number of people who learn the Korean language is increasing annually.
+To teach Korean more effectively, the types of errors made by learners need to be analyzed and reflected in the teaching.
+This information can be fed for example into learning apps, which will enable more interactive learning.
+For this purpose, this project gathers two kinds of writing data of beginner Korean learners which will be used for error analysis.

+### Which data is collected?
+1) Basic information about the participants (background questionnaire)
+    - Name, email, age, birth date, nationality, major/native language, information about Korean learning, language certificate
+    - This information is needed to analyze writing data properly.
+Especially, it is expected that learners with different levels of Korean and native language show different kinds of errors.

+2) Writings in Korean 1 (task1 - translation task)
+    - 40 short sentences translated from English to Korean

+3) Writings in Korean 2 (task2 - writing task)
+    - Five short writings with specific topics (100-120 characters for each topic)

+  All the question sentences are extracted from level 1~2 Korean text books published by King Sejong Institute, a public institution under the Korean Ministry of Culture, Sports and Tourism, and modified slightly to fit the purpose of the project.

+### How does the module work?
+TODO

 ## Requirements